Carlos Santana Player Props: Pirates vs. Dodgers

-Carlos Santana and his .381 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers and Emmet Sheehan on July 4 at 9:10 PM ET.
+The Pittsburgh Pirates, including Carlos Santana (.395 on-base percentage in past 10 games, 73 points above season-long percentage), battle starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-3) against the Dodgers.

 Carlos Santana Game Info & Props vs. the Dodgers